sap-tutorials/Tutorials/tutorials/abap-extensibility-cbo-ui-generation/abap-extensibility-cbo-ui-generation.md

 **Check** the two boxes for UI Generation and Service Generation.
 ![Check UI and Service Generation](CBO_checkUiAndServiceGeneration.png)

-**Publish** the business object to trigger the generation of UIs (Master and Detail) and OData Service.
+**Publish** the business object to trigger the generation of UI (Master and Detail) and OData Service.

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 3: ](Expose UI as Application)]

-Now you make the UIs available as SAP Fiori Launchpad application by assigning it to a Business Catalog which corresponds to a group in Launchpad.
+Now you make the UI available as SAP Fiori Launchpad application by assigning it to a Business Catalog which corresponds to a group in Launchpad.
 From the Business Object's overview go to Custom Catalog Extension application by clicking the **Maintain Catalogs** action.
 ![Maintain Custom Catalog Extension](CBO_maintainCCE.png)